ESPToolKit/esp-jsondb/README.md

 esp-jsondb is a lightweight document database for ESP32 devices.
 It is inspired by the workflow of MongoDB/Mongoose but tailored for resource‑constrained environments.
 Documents are stored as JSON using ArduinoJson and collections are flushed to the filesystem on demand.

-## Goals
+## Features
-- Provide a simple, mongoose-like API for embedded projects.
+- Simple, mongoose-like API for embedded projects
-- Keep code exception free and friendly to C++17 embedded toolchains.
+- C++ 17 friendly
+- In memory cache
+  You don't have to retrive a document and make a struct out of it, just use the db.
-- Offer optional autosync between memory and flash storage.
+- Automatic syncronisation between memory and flash ( LittleFS )
+- MessagePack compression in ram and in flash
+- Utilizes StreamUtils for faster read and write operations
+- Optional schema validation with type and unique field support
+- Dirty document tracking with change detection ( prevents unnecessary file IO )

 ## Limitations
 - The database keeps collections in RAM.
 Large documents are only practical on boards with PSRAM.